RCOSDP/weko/docs/developersguide/testing-practices.rst

 To run end-to-end tests, the requirements are:

-- Invenio installed, with modules that are covered by the tests
+- WEKO3 installed, with modules that are covered by the tests
 - an Elastic Search running instance
 - a Redis running instance
 - a web browser driver (check `Selenium WebDriver`_ documentation to see how to